Joseph McLellan

-Joe was born in Quincy, Massachusetts, on March 27, 1929, and grew up in Somerville, Massachusetts.
+McLellan was born in Quincy, Massachusetts, on March 27, 1929, and grew up in Somerville, Massachusetts.
 He received his bachelor's degree in French from Boston College in 1951 and his master's degree in French literature, also from Boston College, in 1953.
 He planned to be a professor of French literature but began doing freelance music reviews and found that he had a talent for journalism.

 He once told Washingtonian magazine: "To be the primary critic of a monopoly newspaper is an overwhelming role.
 You have to tread softly and be fully aware that your taste is not the only valid taste.
 All these years, I pasted in the front of my mind that there are many ways to be good."